comunica/Article-ISWC2023-SolidQuery/content/approach.md

 Concretely, this involves considering the objects referred to by `solid:forClass` on each type registration.
 To know whether or not a class is relevant to the current query, we explicitly check for the occurrence of this class within the query as object within triples using the `rdf:type` predicate.
+For subjects in the query without `rdf:type` predicate, the matching class is unknown, which is why we consider all type registrations in this case.
 In future work, more complex approaches for determining the relevance of a class to a query could be devised based on [inferencing](cite:cites rif).

 #### Formal description